reduce-algebra/homebrew-reduce-algebra/README.md

 ## Distribution Builder

-* The **distribution builder** (*`reduce-static`*) is a special-purpose formula to help package maintainers build distributable binary packages.
+* **`reduce-static`** is a special-purpose formula to assist package maintainers building redistributable binary packages.
-* These packages are *statically linked* so they work without external dependencies and do not require Homebrew to use.
-* The stable version is built by default.
-The `--HEAD` argument may be specified to build from the most recent Subversion commit.
+* The resulting packages **do not** require Homebrew or other external dependencies.
   \
   &nbsp;
   ```sh